 In that study, the BSEACD recalibrated the model used by Scanlon et al. (2001) to more accurately predict springflow and water level declines under DOR conditions.
 Withdrawals were projected for future years.
-This first-ever, rigorous assessment of the sustainable yield of the Aquifer (Sustainable Yield Study) showed that the then-authorized pumpage of the Aquifer, about 10.2 cfs, equivalent to 2.41 billion gallons per year, was essentially its sustainable yield, as that level of pumping during a recurrence of the DOR, if un-curtailed, would reduce springflow at Barton Springs to less than 1 cfs and would cause some 19% of the wells in the shallower part of the

-Aquifer to have substantial yield problems from declining water levels in wells.
+This first-ever, rigorous assessment of the sustainable yield of the Aquifer (Sustainable Yield Study) showed that the then-authorized pumpage of the Aquifer, about 10.2 cfs (0.289 m3/s), equivalent to 2.41 billion gallons (9,120 million liters) per year, was essentially its sustainable yield, as that level of pumping during a recurrence of the DOR, if un-curtailed, would reduce springflow at Barton Springs to less than 1 cfs (0.028 m3/s) and would cause some 19% of the wells in the shallower part of the Aquifer to have substantial yield problems from declining water levels in wells.
 More specifically, the recalibrated model indicated that under DOR conditions, the then-current pumpage of about 10.2 cfs would result in a monthly mean springflow of about 1 cfs for about 1 month.
-It also indicated that under continuous DOR conditions, projected withdrawals of 15 cfs, if un-curtailed, would cause Barton Springs to cease flowing for at least 4 months (Smith and Hunt, 2004).
+It also indicated that under continuous DOR conditions, projected withdrawals of 15 cfs (0.42 m3/s), if un-curtailed, would cause Barton Springs to cease flowing for at least 4 months (Smith and Hunt, 2004).